m8schmit/ecovacs-stack/README.md

 ![alt text](wip-stack.png 'Title')

-Bot make request on port 8883 (MQTTs) and 443 (MQTTs too, but, I've put an HTTPS server with a listener to be sure) Frontend as difficulties with MQTT protocol, so it listen to the events trought a WS server on port 3000.
+Bot make request on port 8883 (MQTTs) and 443 (MQTTs too, but, I've put an HTTPS server with a listener to be sure) Frontend as difficulties with MQTT protocol, so it listen to the events trought a WS server on port 3000, finally there a DB on port 3306 to uniformise the way we display events, errors and lifespan.

 ## How to install